 I started my music technology course in September 2010 and one of the units were studied involved music listening for different stylistic techniques.
 This meant sitting for lengthy periods of time listening to jazz music.
 We went through a wide range but one particular piece that stuck in my mind was Bitches Brew by Miles Davis.
 The wildness of it all, so compelling and like no jazz I had been made aware of before.
 It certainly opened my eyes/ears to what jazz could be (to someone who wasn’t aware of its history).

-I decided to investigate more during my spare time and I soon discovered a song I had loved for so long was a jazz piece from someone I already liked: Madlib’s alter-ego Yesterdays New Quintet and Sunrays.
+I decided to investigate more during my spare time and I soon discovered a song I had loved for so long was a jazz piece from someone I already liked: Sunrays by Madlib’s alter-ego Yesterdays New Quintet.
 My inquisition took me to more mellow plateaus; Charles Mingus, Jackie McLean, Horace Silver, MJQ, Art Blakey – the old legends.

 As my repertoire grew, I returned to Bitches Brew territory and eventually discovered Sun Ra and that’s when my love for outlandish jazz really took off.
 In an era of controversial musicians, Sun Ra would have been called a “charlatan, pretender, wannabe” when in fact, he wasn’t being controversial for the sake of it.
 People just weren’t on his wavelength (or planet, it seemed).
 For me, he’s one of the best and most innovative and one of my favourite jazz musicians of all time, alongside Alice Coltrane.